shoenig/nomad-pledge-driver/README.md

 or directories the task is allowed to access.
 Specific groups of system calls are allow-listed, greatly  reducing the attack surface of a mis- configured or compromised task.

+### Compatability

+- Use version 0.3 with Nomad 1.7 and higher
+- Use version 0.2 for Nomad 1.6 and below

 ### Examples